2022 Identity theft statistics

 - System monitor: Much like it sounds, a system monitor is an application that surveils computer activity.
 System monitors usually run unnoticed and can record passwords, chats and emails, websites visited and other sensitive or identifying data.

 - Tracking cookie: Websites use tracking cookies to gather and share data from their visitors.
 Unlike malware, tracking cookies won’t damage computer systems, but they can create privacy concerns.
+Google has stated it intends to eliminate the use of third-party cookies by the end of 2023.

 - Trojan horse: Like its classical namesake, a Trojan horse is a type of malware disguised to appear like safe software.
 Cybercriminals use Trojans to access sensitive data and gain access to private systems.